-This blogroll is the new testament in my blood, which I shed for you.
+This vertical is the new testament in my blood, which I shed digitally for you.

 The monumental amount of unsubstantiated gossip and conjecture enabled every day by Facebook is lethal to the human intellect.
 Can fire be fought with fire?